inbaroren/scfg-sampling-for-comp-gen/README.md

 ## Sample UAT training sets w.r.t a compositional evaluation set
 To sample training sets from your generated synthetic data w.r.t a compositional evaluation set, use scripts/create_splits.py.
 The script performs 2 main operations:
-1. Clean examples that overlap with the compositional evaluation set in terms of templates
+1. Remove examples with templates that appear in the compositional evaluation set
 2. Sample with UAT

 The synthetic data, evaluation development and test sets are passed as paths.
 Use  ```python scripts/create_splits.py -h  ``` for more details.